SimondeMoreau/DOC-Depth/Preprocessing/README.md

 The rendering takes as input a set of classified frames and a trajectory.
 You can use [Exwayz](https://www.exwayz.fr/) software to generate these.
 For academic usage, you can apply to Exwayz academic program.

-You can use any low-drift SLAM software.
-File formats needed for the rest of the pipeline will be added soon.
+You can use any low-drift SLAM system.
+If you plan to use a custom SLAM or Dynamic Object Classification method, please refer to [FORMAT.md](FORMAT.md) for the required file format to ensure compatibility with the rest of the pipeline.

 ## SLAM
 Use the following command to run the SLAM on your bag and aggregate the LiDAR frames: